-To quickly familiarize yourself with the key, think of the key as a miniature version of Model S, with the Tesla badge representing the front.
-The key has three buttons that feel like softer areas on the surface.
+To quickly familiarize yourself with the key, think of the key as a miniature version of Model X, with the Tesla badge representing the front.
+The key has three buttons on the top that feel like softer areas on the surface, and a metal button on each side representing the falcon wing doors.